 Many people have questions about laser skin treatments and want answers from an expert.
-Read below to find board-certified dermatologist Dr. Melda Isaac’s answers to the most frequently asked questions about the best laser skin treatments at her Washington, D.C., practice.
+Read below to find board-certified dermatologists Dr. Melda Isaac’s and Dr. Daniel Yanes’ answers to the most frequently asked questions about the best laser skin treatments at her Washington, D.C., practice.

 Q: What is the best treatment for acne scars?

 A: While the best treatment will depend on the extent, type, and location of the scars, some of the most effective treatment options are laser skin resurfacing, chemical peels, and microneedling.
 Treatment for acne scars can be tricky and often requires a combination approach.
 It is difficult to completely eliminate acne scars, but significant reduction is definitely possible.
 An in-person consultation to evaluate your condition and discuss your choices is necessary in order to come up with the best customized treatment plan.